Freelancing in IT: the keys to getting started successfully

 Creating your status and managing your business

-How to find assignments?
+How to find missions?

 Prepare your presentation